tentux/sdk-core-dotnet/README.md

 On enter key-press, the output window should display:

 Successfully installed 'log4net 1.2.10'.
-Successfully added 'log4net 1.2.10' to PayPal_Core_SDK.
+Successfully added 'log4net 1.2.10' to PayPalCoreSDK.

 After successful installation, note that the new references get added automatically